janakybrent/multi-agent-ecn-bot/README.md

 ## 🛣️ Roadmap

-- [ ] Add support for additional ECN format standards (AS9016, etc.)
+- [ ] Implement real SFDC integration for generating campaigns.
-- [ ] Implement real email integration via SMTP
+- [ ] Implement real Smartsheet integration to automatically pull in ECN number and ECN details.
 - [ ] Create a dashboard for tracking notification metrics
 - [ ] Add multilingual support for global organizations